 - Underground Storage Chambers

-You can click on the Help radio button on this screen to give you diagrams of each.
-For this tutorial we’ll opt for the Trapezoidal-shaped pond.
+Click on the Help radio button on this screen to view input diagrams of each.
+For this tutorial we’ll opt for the Trapezoidal-shaped pond, just to keep things simple.
 Please select Trapezoid and enter the input parameters as shown below and then click [Apply].

 A pond with a bottom length and width of 100.00 feet and 2:1 side slopes has been selected.
-A total depth of 8 feet should provide us with a foot of free-board.
+A total depth of 8 feet should provide us with one foot of free-board.

 Now click the [Outlet Struct] button on the lower right to move to the third and final step of our design, “Add Outlet Structures”.